teodortalov/WordPress-Theme-Boilerplate/README.md

 WordPress-Theme-Boilerplate
 ===========================

 A basic foundation for writing WordPress themes using HTML5 and CSS3.
-Minimal styling is used to make it easier to style for any purpose.
+Minimal styling and content is used to make it as bare bones as possible.

+TODOs are include to help you get started.